Night-Sky-Gaming/dashboard/README.md

 ## License

-MIT License - feel free to use this dashboard for your Discord bot!
+MIT License - feel free to use this dashboard for the Discord bot!

 ## Support